dwarvesf/brainery/consulting/case-study/konvoy-x-dwarves.md

 * Dramatic speed enhancements in fetching keg history location and routes, reducing latency response time from tens of seconds to mere seconds – an improvement largely credited to Brad, the leader of the engineering team.

 ![](assets/konvoy-x-dwarves_82158455a3c4433253d356e1b4a3accb_md5.webp)

-Dwarves Foundation is a team of design and development experts working closely with clients to craft software, build tech teams, and invest in people who create world's next favorite things.